 In addition to a variety of classes on everything from fashion design and space exploration to the art of home cooking, MasterClass has an online wine appreciation course led by world-renowned wine critic and producer James Suckling.
 For $180, students spend more than two hours learning about all aspects of wine, from the vine to the glass.

 The course is divided into 11 video lessons on viticulture and wine-producing across different global regions and covers tasting techniques, storing and curating wine, and reading and ordering from a wine list.
 Suckling also touches on the rules and recommendations for pairing wine with food, the factors that influence a great wine during cultivation (like soil and climate), and the common characteristics of different varietals and key elements of wine when tasting.

 The course is designed to deepen your appreciation of wine and its history and make you a more confident wine drinker with some fun along the way.

 Recognized as one of the top wine schools in the U.S. by SOMM, an independent board comprised of sommeliers and others in the wine industry, the Wine School of Philadelphia offers a full range of programming.

 People interested in learning some of the basics of wine can take the one-hour Wine 101 class or similar courses, while more serious wine drinkers looking to become a certified sommelier can take one of several classes that last for three months.
 All classes are taught by sommeliers over Zoom.

 With the Wine School of Philadelphia, you can also attend a virtual wine tasting, learn about the great wines of Rioja, Tuscany, and Greece, and pick up some trade secrets from sommeliers—such as how to spend less money on high-quality wine.
 You can ask questions in real-time and chat with others about the wines you have tasted.
 Check the school's calendar of virtual classes for course offerings.
-At just $12.99 per one-hour class, these are a fantastic deal for some educational and virtual fun.
+Classes start around $150.

 Best for Natural Wine Classes: